4 years full-time (plus optional placement year)

 £21,330 per year (2019/20)

 Get an insight into the minds of the great thinkers, where the works of Newton and Einstein stand alongside those of Plato and Kant.

 Critically evaluate scientific methods and see physics laid bare.
 Study topics from plasma to paradox and discover fundamental truths about the nature of the Universe.

-You'll gain the same broad background in advanced physics as your single-subject peers, enhanced by the study of the grand theories of metaphysics, ethics and logic.
-You'll learn key skills for analysing real-life problems and communicating complex ideas and arguments - great preparation for work or further study.
+You'll study the foundations of physics, enhanced by the grand theories of metaphysics, ethics and logic.
+You'll learn to analyse real-life problems and communicate complex ideas and arguments - key skills for your onward career.

 You'll work with world-renowned physicists and philosophers, probing the nature of existence and pushing the boundaries of research.

 Gain unique global experiences spending a year at one of our partner universities.
 Boost your confidence by immersing yourself in a different culture and gain valuable language skills for your CV.

 Our Physics courses are accredited by the Institute of Physics (iop.org), guaranteeing the standard of our teaching and learning.
 Completing this degree will put you on track to becoming a Chartered Physicist.